fursovia/coursera_DL/README.md

 # coursera_DL
-This is a coursera specialization created by deeplearning.ai
+I this repository you can find my programming assignments for Deep Learning Specialization by deeplearning.ai